marionettejs/backbone.marionette/docs/marionette.region.md

 ## Basic Use

-Once a region has been defined, you can call the `show` and `close` methods on it to render and display a view, and then to close that view:
+Once a region is defined, you can call its `show` and `close` methods to display and shut-down a view:

 ```js
 var myView = new MyView();